Note: this document will print in an appropriately modified format (15 pages)

 All of us at one time or another have enjoyed the fascination of creating soap bubbles and admiring their intense and varied colors as they drift around in the air, seemingly aloof from the constraints that govern the behavior of ordinary objects — but only for a while!
 Their life eventually comes to an abrupt end as they fall to the ground or pop in mid-flight.
 (But in this fascinating commentary on the subject, the author cites the case of one that lasted just one day short of a year!)

 image: Soap Bubbles (2007) by Shefali Nyan

 The walls of these bubbles consist of a thin layer of water molecules sandwiched between two layers of surfactant molecules.
 Their spherical shape is of course the result of water's surface tension.
 Although the surfactant (soap) initially reduces the surface tension, expansion of the bubble spreads the water into a thiner layer and spreads the surfactant molecules over a wider area, deceasing their concentration.
 This, in turn, allows the water molecules to interact more strongly, increasing its surface tension and stabilizing the bubble as it expands.

-The bright colors we see in bubbles arises from interference between light waves that are reflected back from the inner and outer surfaces, indicating that the thickness of the water layer is comparable the range of visible light (around 400-600 nm).
+The bright colors we see in bubbles arise from interference between light waves that are reflected back from the inner and outer surfaces, indicating that the thickness of the water layer is comparable the range of visible light (around 400-600 nm).